bingoohuang/bssh/doc/Config.md

-The default PATH of the configuration file is ~ /.bssh.conf.
+The default PATH of the configuration file is ~ /.bssh.toml.
 This is a sample at configuration file.

 ### Basic Setting

-#### .bssh.conf
+#### .bssh.toml

 ```
 [server.ServerName1]